drakkan/sftpgo/README.md

 If you have an external authentication program that could be useful for others too, please let us know and/or send a pull request.

-## Dynamic users modifications
+## Dynamic user modification

-Dynamic users modifications are supported via an external program that can be executed just before the user login.
+Dynamic user modification is supported via an external program that can be executed just before the user login.
-To enable dynamic users modifications you must set the absolute path of your program using the `before_login_program` key in your configuration file.
+To enable dynamic user modification you must set the absolute path of your program using the `pre_login_program` key in your configuration file.

 The external program can read the following environment variables to get info about the user trying to login: